Curriculum Maps and Resources

 K-5 English Language Arts

-ReadyGEN was adopted by the district in the spring of 2017 as the primary resource to be used to teacher ELA curriculum in grades K-5.
+ReadyGEN was adopted by the district in the spring of 2017 as the primary resource to be used to teach ELA curriculum in grades K-5.

 6-12 English Language Arts